Global Goal: Unite for Our Future: Online streaming

 The special was also available on several digital platforms worldwide such as Apple Music, Apple TV, Beats 1, Deezer, Facebook, Tidal, Twitch, Twitter, Yahoo!, and YouTube.
-It will also be streamed live on the Facebook pages of Brut, LADbible, and Vogue Paris.
+It was also streamed live on the Facebook pages of Brut, LADbible, and Vogue Paris.

 Production

 The producers aimed for each musical performance to have a unique setting.

 Impact

 The special raised $6.9 billion from 41 countries towards a COVID-19 vaccine.